django-cms/django-cms/docs/how_to/integrate.rst

 If this is your first django CMS project, read through the `tutorial`_ for a walkthrough of the main features of django CMS.

-For more information on adding and creating pages, see :doc:`/user/editing_basics`.
+For more information on using django CMS for managing web content, see :doc:`/user/index`.

 To deploy your django CMS project on a production webserver, please refer to the `Django documentation <http://docs.djangoproject.com/en/dev/howto/deployment/>`_.